 - Full specs can be found on Roland’s official site here

-Below you can check the availability and current price of the Roland RD-88 in your region:
+Check the availability and current price of the Roland RD-88 in your region:

 Personally, I’m not a fan of the RD-88’s design.
 This doesn’t mean it’s bad though, it just doesn’t fit in with my personal tastes.